Bulk Properties

 Where \(P\) is the pressure, \(v\) is the molar volume, \(T\) is the temperature, \(R\) is the gas constant, and \(a\) and \(b\) are parameters that depend on the substance.
 For mixtures, the \(a\) and \(b\) parameters are calculated from the pure components parameters using a mixing rule.

-The modern way of defining an EOS is through a mathematical model that express the residual Helmholtz free energy as a function of the mole number vector, volume and temperature.
-This approach is more general and allows for a more flexible definition of the EOS in the context of implementing it in code.
+The modern way of defining an EoS is through a mathematical model that express the residual Helmholtz free energy as a function of the mole number vector, volume and temperature.
+This approach is more general and allows for a more flexible definition of the EoS in the context of implementing it in code.
 All thermodynamic properties can be calculated from the residual Helmholtz free energy and its derivatives. yaeos is based on this approach.

-\[A^{r}(\vec{n}, V, T) = -\int_{\infty}^{V} \left(P(\vec{n},V,T) - \frac{nRT}{V} \right) dV\]
+\[A^{r}(\textbf{n}, V, T) = -\int_{\infty}^{V} \left(P(\textbf{n},V,T) - \frac{nRT}{V} \right) dV\]

-If you want to know how each bulk property is calculated from the residual Helmholtz free energy, please refer to the Fortran User Documentation
+If you want to know how each bulk property is calculated from the residual Helmholtz free energy, please refer to the Fortran User Documentation (Equations of State section)

 Example model